AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 ## About applying an action to a comment

-You can use actions to keep track of what needs to happen on each comment thread on a `proof`.
+You can use actions to keep track of what needs to happen on each comment thread on a proof.
 An action is simply a word or phrase you select and add to a comment to provide information about what has been done or what still needs to be done in response to the comment.

-Your `Workfront administrator` enables and configures your organization's actions to meet the needs of `proof` reviewers in your organization.
+Your Workfront administrator enables and configures your organization's actions to meet the needs of proof reviewers in your organization.

 For example, your reviewers may need actions such as "To Do," "Done," and "In Progress":